Suicide. It's tough to talk about, but learning the facts and signs can save a life.

-- Encourage the person to seek help: You may want to offer to accompany them to talk to the R.D., a mental health clinician, or to UHS Walk-in Care.
+- Encourage the person to seek help: You may want to offer to accompany them to talk to a faculty or staff member, a mental health clinician, or the UHS Walk-in Clinic.

-- Talk with a clinician or someone else You trust: This way you can share the responsibility with others, attend to your own need for support, and check out how you can continue to be of help.
+- Talk with a clinician or someone else You trust: This way, you can share the responsibility with others, attend to your own need for support, and receive guidance about how you can continue to be of help.

 Resources for Help